huntdatacenter/rbgen/README.md

 ```
 The programs listed above will be installed into a folder called `usr/bin/` under the prefix dir, e.g. `bgenix` will be installed as `/path/to/installation/directory/usr/bin/bgenix` etc.

-(**Note**: in many cases there's no need for installation; the executables are self-contained.
-The install step simply copies them into the destination directory.)
+Note that in many cases there's no need for installation; the executables are self-contained.
+The install step simply copies them into the destination directory.

+For example, I typically specify an installation directory within my home dir (e.g. `~gav/projects/software/`).
+Then development changes don't affect the installed version until I run `waf install`.

 Branches
 ========